NeNe Leakes Claims Eva Marcille Is ‘Broke’ In ‘RHOA’ Reunion Preview

-The highly-anticipated reunion is set to be one its audience will be buzzing about for days.
+The highly anticipated reunion will be one the audience will be buzzing about for days.
 As The Inquisitr recently shared, Leakes plans to defend herself against several of her enemies on the show.
-Out of RHOA‘s main cast, (Leakes, Marcille, Kenya Moore, Cynthia Bailey, Kandi Burruss and Porsha Williams), she’s exchanged harsh words with each cast member at one point.
-However, her feud with Marcille turned even sourer when they spoke at the reunion.
+Out of RHOA’s main cast (Leakes, Marcille, Kenya Moore, Cynthia Bailey, Kandi Burruss, and Porsha Williams), she’s exchanged harsh words with each one at some point.
+However, her feud with Marcille turned even more sour when they spoke at the reunion.

 BET News recently posted a clip from the reunion, which Bravo released earlier this week.
 In the clip, Leakes and Marcille are in the middle of an intense argument.
 The preview instantly began with the argument, leaving viewers unsure of who actually started the argument.
 Instead, Marcille and Leakes are screaming at one another about who has more money and fame.
 Leakes insinuated that their feud has nothing to do with her.
 She said her former friend is trying to make sure she creates enough drama to return to the show next season.